 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
 Any loans includes federal loans and other loans to students.
-Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
-N is the number of institutions in the comparison group.
+For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes at the end of this report.
+N is the number of institutions in the comparison group

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.